Someone asked how I stay organized all week!

 – Two small cans of mandarin oranges or fresh is fine

-There’s a few key things I’d like to point out, first of all it takes a while to get used to trying to be organized and meal prep.
-If you’re generally someone who is very flexible and will decide what to eat for dinner when they stop at the grocery store each night, you may find meal prep to be super tedious and not something you're interested in putting your mental energy into.
+There are a few key things I’d like to point out, first of all, it takes a while to get used to trying to be organized and meal prep.
+If you’re generally someone who is very flexible and will decide what to eat for dinner when they stop at the grocery store each night, you may find meal prep to be super tedious and not something you’re interested in putting your mental energy into.
 I can have dinner on the table pretty quickly each weeknight by spending a little bit of extra time on Sunday getting everything ready.

 My Sunday meal prep looks like this: